weinajin/multimodal_explanation/README.md

     ```

 ### Generating and evaluating heatmap explanations

+Generating and evaluating the heatmaps require to have the trainde model.
+In addition, the informative plausibility evaluation will need the [BraTS 2020 dataset](https://www.med.upenn.edu/cbica/brats2020/data.html) dataset, which contains the ground-truth tumor segmentation mask.

 The ```--job``` parameter can be spcified to run for different jobs listed below: